Faithlife/styled-ui/catalog/grid/documentation.md

 yarn add ag-grid-community ag-grid-enterprise ag-grid-react
 ```

 You will need to include the license for enterprise at the top of your application as well as the css.
-If you are building for faithlife.com then this is not necessary.
+If you are building for faithlife.com include it in the top of the file where your component is imported.

 ```code
 lang: js